-The Foundation has a policy of appropriating for distribution each year approximately 3% of its endowment fund's ending balance.
+The Foundation has a policy of appropriating for distribution each year 5% of its endowment fund's average fair value over the prior 12 quarters through the calendar year-end preceding the fiscal year in which the distribution is planned.
 In establishing this policy, the Foundation considered the long-term expected return on its endowment.
-Accordingly, over the long term, the Foundation expects the current spending policy to allow its endowment to grow at a rate of return that would meet or exceed the Balanced Market Index.
 This is consistent with the Foundation's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.

-NOTE 12 RETIREMENT PLAN
+NOTE 11 RETIREMENT PLAN

 The Foundation has a defined contribution retirement plan (the Plan).
-Employees are eligible for participation in the Plan on the first day of the month coinciding with or immediately following their date of hire.
+Employees are eligible for participation in the Plan after reaching 21 years of age and upon completion of one year of service.
 Under the provisions of the Plan, eligible employees may elect to defer a percentage of their salary subject to certain IRC limitations.
-Upon completion of two years for full-time employees or upon completion of 1,000 hours annually for two years for part-time employees, the Foundation contributes 5% of the employee's salary into their account.
-Foundation contributions to the Plan for the year ended August 31, 2019 were \$85,664.
+The Foundation matches employee contributions up to 6% of the employee's salary.
+Foundation contributions to the Plan for the year ended August 31, 2019 were \$32,126.

-NOTE 13 CONCENTRATIONS OF CREDIT RISK
+NOTE 12 CONCENTRATIONS OF CREDIT RISK

 Financial instruments that potentially subject the Foundation to concentration of credit risk consist principally of cash, cash equivalents, and investments.
 The Foundation places its cash and investments with high credit quality financial institutions and generally limits the amount of credit exposure not to exceed the FDIC insurance coverage limit of \$250,000.
-From time to time throughout the year, the Foundation's cash balances may exceed the amount of the FDIC insurance coverage.
+From time-to-time throughout the year, the Foundation's cash balances may exceed the amount of the FDIC insurance coverage.

-In-kind contributions totaling \$1,283,836 were received from a single donor for the year ended August 31, 2019, which represents 19% of total public support.
-Should these contribution levels decrease, the Foundation may be adversely affected.
+In-kind contributions totaling \$620,790 were received from one donor for the year ended August 31, 2019 which represents 14.1% of total public support.
+Cash contributions totaling \$634,364 were received from one donor for the year ended August 31, 2019 which represents 14.5% of total public support.

-NOTE 14 COMMITMENTS
+NOTE 13 COMMITMENTS

 The goal of the Foundation is to grant the wish of every eligible child.
-During the fiscal year ending August 31, 2019, the Foundation granted 416 wishes.
-As of the end of the year, there were 812 wish children who are eligible for a wish.
-The average cost of a wish for the fiscal year was \$6,112 in cash and \$5,148 in in-kind for a total cost of \$11,260.
+During the fiscal year ended August 31, 2019, the Foundation granted 269 wishes.
+As of the end of the year, there were approximately 220 wish children who are eligible for a wish.
+The average cost of a wish for the fiscal year was \$5,660 in cash and \$6,889 in in-kind for a total cost of \$12,549.

-NOTE 15 SUBSEQUENT EVENTS
+NOTE 14 SUBSEQUENT EVENTS

-The Foundation has evaluated subsequent events from the statement of financial position date through January 27, 2020, the date at which the financial statements were available to be issued.
+The Foundation has evaluated subsequent events from the statement of financial position date through January 28, 2020, the date at which the financial statements were available to be issued.